SpiritIT/timezonecomplete/README.md

 ## Current TZ database version:

-The version of the included IANA time zone database is 2014j.
+The version of the included IANA time zone database is 2015a.

 ## Changelog

+### 1.12.1
+* Upgrade TZ database to 2015a

 ### 1.12.0 (2015-01-16)
 * Add Period#equals() which checks whether two periods have the same net effect.